Can Expressing Yourself Help You Cope With Grief Loss and Bereavement?

 Answer – True

-You should try writing about your feelings down in a journal.
+It would be best if you tried writing about your feelings down in a journal.
 If you’ve lost a loved one, write a poem or a letter saying things you could never say.
-You can also make an album on the life of the person you’ve lost and celebrate the person’s life, or join any social cause or some organization which that person had been a part of.
+You can also make an album on the person you’ve lost and celebrate the person’s life or join any social cause or organization that that person had been a part of.

 4. You will be able to cope with grief faster if you ignore it